MaximilianLoessl/data_analysis/readme.md

 If the `-f` flag is added in the command line, the files [scn.R](scn.R) and [comparisons.R](comparisons.R) get launched.
 If the `-f` flag is not added, the dataframes only get read into the files folder.

 ### Keep a column
-In the case you don't want to loose a column, because the dataframe gets reduced by the Atlas, you can add the `-k` flag to keep a certain column.
+In the case you don't want to lose a column because the dataframe gets reduced by the Atlas, you can add the `-k` flag to keep a certain column.
+It will be used as a grouping column so the values should not vary between the dataframes.
+It is useful if you want to analyze multiple dataframes and compare the results.

 ### Build-in jokes
 Just because I've never seen a flag like this.
 Run it with the `-j` flag